justsml/dans-blog/content/posts/2018-10-06--are-promises-broken/index.md

 ---
-title: Are Promises Broken?
-subTitle: Promised errors.
-Broken promises?
+title: Broken Promises?
+subTitle: Dropping errors, losing results...
 date: 2018-10-06
 modified: 2018-10-12
 tags: [promises, javascript, errors, catch]
+category: promises
 cover: lennart-heim-766366-unsplash.jpg
 ---

+# Are JavaScript Promises broken?

 ![credit: lennart-heim-766366-unsplash](lennart-heim-766366-unsplash.jpg)

-## The Original Sin
+## In the Before times

 One of the most common myths about Promises is it's **alleged** error shortcomings.

-**Years ago** Promises _were_ actually awful at reliable errors.
-Lots of work went into fixing it.
+**Many years ago** Promises _were_ actually awful with errors. **Lots of work went into fixing it.**

-> And lo **it got fixed**, even **widely deployed**.
+> And lo, **it got fixed**, even **widely deployed**.

+#### People rejoiced...

-#### People rejoiced!
-Though some people didn't notice...
+However some people didn't notice.

 ## Today

-However, the story persists, I see it everywhere: [popular articles on medium](https://hackernoon.com/6-reasons-why-javascripts-async-await-blows-promises-away-tutorial-c7ec10518dd9), [on dzone](https://dzone.com/articles/javascript-promises-and-why-asyncawait-wins-the-ba), and many other sources.
+The myth persists, I see it everywhere: [popular articles on medium](https://hackernoon.com/6-reasons-why-javascripts-async-await-blows-promises-away-tutorial-c7ec10518dd9), [on dzone](https://dzone.com/articles/javascript-promises-and-why-asyncawait-wins-the-ba), and many other sources.

 [Flimsy examples](/promise-gotchas/) are often used to "prove" the case against Promises.
 Some even suggest "cures" which make things so much worse.

 <!-- One such tip I've seen multiple times: is to never use `.catch`, and instead use an `"unhandledRejection"` global event. **NEVER** do this. unhandledRejection is designed for cleanup of global references, like database connections, before an impending shutdown.) -->

-## Rules to Stay Out of Trouble
+# Rules to Stay Out of Trouble

 1. Always `return` from your functions.
 1. Always use `new` with `Error`'s.